YunoHost/doc/packaging_apps.md

 There are few things you need to know if you want to package an application for YunoHost.

 ### Content
-A YunoHost package looks like [this](https://github.com/Kloadut/roundcube_ynh), and is composed of:
+A YunoHost package is composed of:

 * A JSON file `manifest.json`
 * A `scripts` directory, which contains the `install`, `remove` and `upgrade` scripts
 * Optional other directories, like `sources` or `conf` if you need them

+An example package is available here : https://github.com/opi/example_ynh, feel free to use it as a framework.

 ### Manifest